What is the Best Toothpaste for Your Needs?

 A few thumb rules could help us decide on the best option for us.

-Choose a paste which is certified by the country’s dental association as this would mean tested and legitimate ingredients.
-The flavors; mint, licorice or cinnamon, etc. do not add to your dentifrice’s effectiveness
+Choose a paste that is certified by the country's dental association as this would mean tested and legitimate ingredients.
+The flavours; mint, liquorice or cinnamon, etc. do not add to your dentifrice’s effectiveness

 Though a questionable ingredient, Fluoride based toothpaste with triclosan is suggested for fighting plaque, cavities, and bad breath.